Electrolyzer/Portfolio/projects/primel-solver/README.md

 - **Prime Database**: 8,363 five-digit primes
 - **Cache Optimization**: First set of suggestions is cached, as it is always the same
-- **Calculation Speed**: Further suggestions typically less than a second for entropy calculations
+- **Calculation Speed**: Further suggestions typically less than 50 ms

 ## Technical Implementation